 - 1. Initial assessment should begin from a distance of at least 6 feet from the patient, if possible. - 2.
 The number of responders within 6 feet of the patient should be limited to the fewest number necessary to provide essential patient care. - 3.
 Patient contact should be minimized to the extent possible. - 4.
-The following screening criteria shall be assessed for all patients suspective of respiratory illness, febrile signs and symptoms, or COVID not attributable to other identifiable causes, such as trauma, psych, aspiration, or vaccination: - a.
+The patient is to be asked if they or anyone in the immediate location meets any of the following screening criteria suspective of COVID-19 not attributable to other identifiable causes including, but not limited to, trauma, psych, aspiration, or vaccination: - a.
 Respiratory symptoms - b.
 Cough - c.
 Fever or chills - d.
 New loss of taste or smell - e.
 Muscle or bodyaches - f.
 Known COVID-19 positive testing within last 15 days - g.
 Known exposure to a COVID-19 positive individual - 5.
 A (surgical type) facemask is to be placed on the patient as soon as possible for source control, if tolerated.
 Do NOT place N95 or similar masks on patients as these increase work of breathing. - 6.
-Patients transported to hospitals which have respiratory illness, febrile signs or symptoms, or COVID-19 must have a surgical mask applied before entry into the hospital regardless of the cause of the illness or injury, unless not possible due to airway supporting care.
+Patients transported to hospitals must have a surgical mask applied before entry into the hospital regardless of the cause of the illness or injury, unless not possible due to airway supporting care.

-Refer to the Clinical Treatment for Patient with Suspected or Confirmed COVID-19Protocol.
+Refer to the Clinical Treatment for Patient with Suspected or Confirmed COVID-19 Protocol